By Kim Shambrook

 Many of our graduates lead successful businesses.
 And many of our current faculty are also hardworking entrepreneurs when they aren’t in our classrooms.
-That’s why it made so much sense to launch Kendall’s Business Incubator this fall.
+That’s why it made so much sense to launch Kendall’s Business Incubator this past fall.

 To learn more about how we’re helping a new generation of entrepreneurs launch businesses, I spoke with Rob Watson, the director of our incubator: